Rescaling Egocentric Vision: Challenges and Baselines

 \section{Challenges and Baselines}

-In this section, we define 6 challenges on our dataset, two modified from~\cite{Damen2018EPICKITCHENS}, namely action recognition (\cref{sec:action_recognition_challenge}) and anticipation (\cref{sec:action_anticipation_challenge}).
-We introduce four new challenges: weakly-supervised action recognition (\cref{sec:action_weakly_recognition_challenge}), action detection (\cref{sec:action_detection_challenge}), unsupervised domain adaptation for action recognition~(\cref{sec:domain_adaptation_challenge}) and action retrieval (\cref{sec:action_retrieval_challenge}).
+In this section, we define 6 challenges on our dataset, two modified from~\cite{Damen2018EPICKITCHENS}, namely action recognition (Section~\ref{sec:action_recognition_challenge}) and anticipation (Section~\ref{sec:action_anticipation_challenge}).
+We introduce four new challenges: weakly-supervised action recognition (Section~\ref{sec:action_weakly_recognition_challenge}), action detection (Section~\ref{sec:action_detection_challenge}), unsupervised domain adaptation for action recognition~(Section~\ref{sec:domain_adaptation_challenge}) and action retrieval (Section~\ref{sec:action_retrieval_challenge}).
 While many works have addressed one or more of these challenges, they are typically explored using different datasets.
-Our annotation pipeline (from captions and single timestamps to segments and classes---\cref{fig:main_annotation}) can be used to define multiple challenges, potentially jointly.
+Our annotation pipeline (from captions and single timestamps to segments and classes---Fig.~\ref{fig:main_annotation}) can be used to define multiple challenges, potentially jointly.
 In this section, we only scratch the surface by reporting on each challenge independently.
 For readability, we include all implementation details in Appendix~\ref{sec:app_impl_details}, and we published all our baseline models and evaluation scripts.